kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 This may be removed in a future version of the draft.

-# Control Messages
+# Control Streams
-Bidirectional streams are used for control messages.
+Bidirectional streams are primarily used for control streams.

 Note that QUIC bidirectional streams have both a send and recv direction can be closed or reset (with an error code) independently.
 This is used to indicate completion or errors respectively.